XinshuangL/TreeCoverageAnalysis/README.md

    visualization.ipynb
    ```
 ### Note:
-Running the `main.py` file will create the prediction.csv files as well as generate the predicted `.csv` files `prediction_ByRegion.csv` and `prediction_InPrimaryForest.csv` in the `output_data` file.
-Then, when you run the `visualization.ipynb`, the visualizations
-will then be created.
+Running the `main.py` file will create the prediction.csv files as well as generate the predicted `.csv` files `prediction_ByRegion.csv` and `prediction_InPrimaryForest.csv` in the `output_data` file, as well as provide statistical analysis on the Gaussian Regression model.
+Then, when you run the `visualization.ipynb`, the visualizations will then be created.

 ---